GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine | Headlines

 GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

-Global stocks broke a four-day slide and demand for safe-haven assets waned on Wednesday, with investors waiting to see what Russian President Vladimir Putin does next after sending troops into separatist regions of Ukraine.
-The initial push to send soldiers to Donetsk and Luhansk this week triggered coordinated, yet modest sanctions from Western nations, albeit with the prospect of more to come if Moscow seeks to push further into the country.
+"Usually the mantra is that high oil prices are a tax but that's gone out of the window as inflation pressures have been so strong and so underestimated by central banks."
+Among European bond markets, euro zone yields rose as markets stabilised, with the German 10-year yield up around 1 basis point to 0.25%.

-After chalking up a 3.6% fall since last Friday, the MSCI World Index, a leading gauge of equity markets globally, was up 0.2% in early European trade, helped by broad gains across regional bourses.
-The FTSE 100 was up 0.5% and the STOXX Europe 600 up 0.7%, tracking overnight gains in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5%.
+Global stocks broke a four-day slide on Wednesday and demand for safe-haven assets waned, with investors waiting to see Russian President Vladimir Putin's next move after he sent troops into separatist regions of Ukraine.
+The initial push to send soldiers to Donetsk and Luhansk this week triggered coordinated, yet modest sanctions from Western countries, albeit with the prospect of more to come if Moscow seeks to push further into the country.

-The New Zealand dollar rose 0.6% on the news and is on its longest streak of daily gains in almost two years.
-Elsewhere in currency markets, moves were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens.
+After chalking up a 3.6% fall since last Friday, the MSCI World Index, a leading gauge of equity markets globally, extended gains to trade 0.3% higher in Europe, helped by broad gains across regional bourses.
+The FTSE 100 was up 0.7% and the pan-European STOXX Europe 600 index rose 1.1%, bolstered by strong company earnings, including from automaker Stellantis.
+Earlier, MSCI's index of Asia-Pacific shares outside Japan rose 0.4%.

-The euro was up 0.1%, with sterling 0.2% higher.
-The dollar was down 0.1% against a basket of currencies.
+The New Zealand dollar rose 1% on the news and is on its longest streak of daily gains in almost two years.
+Other currencies were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens and helped the euro rise 0.2% against the dollar

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)